sindresorhus/is-online/readme.md

 Type: `string` `Array`<br>
 Default: `['www.google.com', 'www.cloudflare.com', 'www.baidu.com', 'www.yandex.ru']`

 One or more hosts to check.
+Can either be a just a `hostname`, a `hostname:port` combination or a full URL like `https://hostname`.

 ## How it works